 The number of men receiving parental benefit in comparison to women is negligible.
-In 2015 5,100 men received the parental benefit, i.e. 1.8% of all recipients.
+In 2017 a little more than 5,000 men received the parental benefit, i.e. 1.8% of all recipients.
 Most parents take the leave until their child's third birthday (when the entitlement to leave ends, although they can still continue to receive the benefit) as they prefer not to lose their jobs.